solana-labs/solana/docs/src/integrations/exchange.md

 by a smart contract via [Cross Program Invocation](/developing/programming-model/calling-between-programs#cross-program-invocations), so [inner instructions](/terminology#inner-instruction) must be checked as well.
-The `preTokenBalance` and `postTokenBalance` fields from the transaction's metadata can then be used to determine the effective balance change.
+The `preTokenBalance` and `postTokenBalance` fields from the transaction's metadata must then be used to determine the effective balance change.

 ### Withdrawing

-The withdrawal address a user provides should be the that of their SOL wallet.
+The withdrawal address a user provides must be the that of their SOL wallet.

 Before executing a withdrawal [transfer](#token-transfers), the exchange should check the address as
 [described above](#validating-user-supplied-account-addresses-for-withdrawals).
-Additionally it is recommended that the account at this address be owned by the System Program and that its SOL balance be non-zero.
-Non-system owned withdrawal addresses should be rejected and zero-SOL-balance accounts should require user confirmation before proceeding.
+Additionally this address must be owned by the System Program and have no account data.
+If the address has no SOL balance, user confirmation should be obtained before proceeding with the withdrawal.
+All other withdrawal addresses must be rejected.

 From the withdrawal address, the [Associated Token Account](https://spl.solana.com/associated-token-account) (ATA) for the correct mint is derived and the transfer issued to that account via a